ssanj/babyloncandle/posts/2015-03-29-workplaces-are-a-snapshot-in-time.markdown

 I had the recent good fortune to go back to one of my previous work places.
 I had worked there six years prior and had left swearing never to return.
 I had since heard good things and had returned.
 The place had almost completely changed.
 Sure, there were pockets of "old" behaviour lying around but for the most part it was a completely different organisation.
 Different people, technologies, methodologies, philosophies - you name it.

 Whenever you work somewhere try and soak it all in.
-Chances are that the exact combination of everything around you will never be the same as it is now.
+Chances are that the exact combination of things around you will never be the same.
 Enjoy the uniqueness of the present.